PodolyanVladimir/Method-Generator/README.md

 # Method-Generator
-Method Generator for DB on C#
+Generator of DataSet methods in C # for local database